-Tripura health secretary Debashish Basu, medical staff & doctors clap as state’s first COVID-19 patient leaves for quarantine after being discharged from Agartala hospital
+Tripura health staff clap as 1st COVID-19 patient leaves hospital

 Agartala: A day after Tripura’s first positive COVID-19 patient tested negative for two consecutive times, the health department on Wednesday discharged the 45-year-old woman from the COVID centre of Agartala Government Medical College (AGMC), informed chief minister Biplab Kumar Deb.